Click plan to view in Google Maps

 By

-1892 four more houses had been built -
+1892 three more houses had been built -

 by George Handy, an African-American, and his son.